In Profile: Dave Jacques

 The Power and the Passion

-“I’ve often said that there are better engineers than me that never got the break that I got.
+âIâve often said that there are better engineers than me that never got the break that I got.
 The hard part of this industry is that it is passion-filled.
-The good thing about that is that you’re driven to do things well, but along the way comes a lot of hard knocks.
-When you’re personally invested in what you do and it makes up a big part of who you are, it can be a dangerous place.
-That’s why I think there’s a lot of cases of depression, as you don’t always get the thanks for the hard work and the effort, especially when things don’t go well.
-Yes, I’ve had a great career with a lot of high points, but there’s been plenty of low points.
-It’s hard to not take them to heart.
-You’ve got to get back up, have another go, and learn from what you did.
-John Boshua taught me that – take responsibility for your actions, take the bull by the horns, and fix the problems.”
+The good thing about that is that youâre driven to do things well, but along the way comes a lot of hard knocks.
+When youâre personally invested in what you do and it makes up a big part of who you are, it can be a dangerous place.
+Thatâs why I think thereâs a lot of cases of depression, as you donât always get the thanks for the hard work and the effort, especially when things donât go well.
+Yes, Iâve had a great career with a lot of high points, but thereâs been plenty of low points.
+Itâs hard to not take them to heart.
+Youâve got to get back up, have another go, and learn from what you did.
+John Boshua taught me that â take responsibility for your actions, take the bull by the horns, and fix the problems.ââI made the choice to come home to Australia in 2009 and try my hand at a normal life.
+I knew NASâs Shane Bailey back when he was at EV, and thatâs how that relationship started.
+My job at NAS allows me to spin the technical propeller on my head, and Iâve learnt a huge amount from the exposure to the companies we represent.
+NAS sees the value of having industry people with real-world experience on staff, and they realise itâs important to keep skills relevant.
+If I go out on tour for a few months, they support that.
+NAS is unique in that regard and theyâve got good results from it.
+We have a lot of people in our technical team that have that background.
+It helps you understand what industry people go through and whatâs important to them.â

-“I’ve also recently built a broadcast recording vehicle with an impressive setup.
+âIâve also recently built a broadcast recording vehicle with an impressive setup.
 It operates under the business name Audio2GO (look it up on Facebook!).
-It’s been doing a little bit of work, but we haven’t really told the world about it too much yet.
-It’s a great mixing space that is well treated and has some awesome equipment and monitoring.
-I spend quite a lot of time working on broadcast mixes, multitrack recording and other projects in this space.”
+Itâs been doing a little bit of work, but we havenât really told the world about it too much yet.
+Itâs a great mixing space that is well treated and has some awesome equipment and monitoring.
+I spend quite a lot of time working on broadcast mixes, multitrack recording and other projects in this space.â